 As I went up Bar Road, the views began to open out around me.
-There were parties sharing the way with and many clearly were out for a daunder rather than anything more serious.
-There was plenty of room for all of us so Baslow Edge came soon enough for me and the evidence of the sun’s battle was there for all to see.
-One minute, there was brightly lit ground all around you only for cloud to rule the next.
+Other parties were sharing the way with me and many clearly were out for a dander rather than anything more serious.
+There was plenty of room for all of us, so Baslow Edge came soon enough for me and the evidence of the sun’s battle was there for all to see.
+One minute, there was brightly lit ground all around you only for clouds to rule the next.
 It was tricky to get a camera extracted in time to capture a scene before the sun was obscured again; clouds really were scudding around the sky at this time and there were loads of them too.
-Still, the vista’s were there to be soaked in and the crumpling of the countryside couldn’t be missed.
+Still, the vistas were there to be soaked in and the crumpling of the countryside couldn’t be missed.

-All that reverie was being challenged when I ended what looked like woodland and wondered if I had gone wrong somewhere.
-As it turned out, I hadn’t and it was the Ordnance Survey’s depiction of woodland that was suspect, a very good reason for not depending too much on woodland boundaries for navigation.
-By this time, the sun had defeated the clouds and it was through pleasantly lit woodland that I dropped onto the A625.
-Crossing that to go into Hay Wood meant a change of mental gear with more concentration of picking my way along public footpaths to get to where I had in mind and not somewhere else.
+All that reverie was being challenged when I ended up in what looked like woodland and wondered if I had gone wrong somewhere.
+As it turned out, I hadn’t, and it was the Ordnance Survey’s depiction of woodland that was suspect, a very good reason for not depending too much on woodland boundaries for navigation.
+By this time, the sun had defeated the clouds, and it was through pleasantly lit woodland that I dropped onto the A625.
+Crossing that to go into Hay Wood meant a change of mental gear with more concentration on picking my way along public footpaths to get to where I had in mind and not somewhere else.

 It was beyond Kentney Barn that I began to wonder about getting that train home.
 That drove me to plough on through any mud that was put my way until I reached tarmac again and stayed on it until I was in Bamford’s train station with plenty of time to spare, a good way to have things and a small way to relax at the end of a walk too.
 Others around me weren’t so driven: there was a family ambling the banks of the Derwent that I left to enjoy the rest of their evening and two children were out playing with their JCB.
 Maybe I should have organised some accommodation and stayed there longer myself.
 After all, it had been a very good outing and mud is all part and parcel of exploring the outdoors.
 Well, there are such contraptions as washing machines…